alternative health options - Health share versus Covered California

 Especially if you're older!

-People also don't want to get hit with a tax penalty.
+People also don't want to get hit with a tax penalty in California.

 That's up to 2.5% of your income going to the IRS for not having coverage.